jamilazd/Mindful-Matters/README.md

 2. `npm run develop`

 Please note that you run `npm install && npm install --prefix client` during your first installation, subsequently you will only need to run `npm run develop`.

+### Project Extensions

+* Fetch data from an external API and render in a React component to create a livefeed page of mental wellbeing news (https://newsapi.org/)